Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

-For example, a search of published patents, products, and literature (“prior art”) has not uncovered a similar idea, or a knowledgeable person believes your idea is new.
+Make a search of published patents, products, and literature.
+Then if you don’t see a similar idea, or if a knowledgeable person believes your idea is new, we can consider it.

 Register to receive our monthly newsletter, containing new articles, via email